 The Web Service Consumer object is used to request and process information or activity from a provider through the use of request messages.
 How this request message should be structured should be made available to you by the actual provider of that service.

-CIC currently supports the REST protocol.
-The consumer object using REST references a single Service.
+CIC currently supports both SOAP/WSDL and REST methods.
+The WSC object using REST references a single Service.

 When creating a Web Consumer (REST) object, you define different options and settings.
 This includes the URL location of the service, as well as the HTTP methods to be used.
 Once saved the Web Service Consumer object can be called as a Business Process task.

 Create a Web Service Consumer to create and configure the objects that are used to request and process information or activity from a provider through the use of request messages.